ironhack-labs/lab-css-flexbox-slack/README.md

 }
 ```

-On smaller screens, the header will maintain a single column layout, but on screens larger than 800 pixels wide, it will change to a two column layout.
+The header will maintain a single-column layout on smaller screens, but on screens larger than 800 pixels wide, it will change to a two-column layout.

   [Back to top](#faqs)
 </details>